siddartha-10/Travel_Itinerary_Agents/README.md

 ## Description

 The Travel Planner application helps users plan their trips by generating detailed itineraries based on their travel details.
-The backend utilizes LangChain and Tavily API to fetch relevant travel information and generate comprehensive travel plans.
+The backend utilizes LangGraph and Tavily API to fetch relevant travel information and generate comprehensive travel plans.
 The frontend is built using Streamlit, providing an easy-to-use interface for users to input their travel details.

 ## Features

-- Generates detailed travel itineraries with daily schedules, weather forecasts, packing suggestions, and budget breakdowns.
+- Generates detailed travel itineraries with daily schedules,and packing suggestions.
 - Provides information on local attractions and hotels based on user preferences.
 - Saves the generated itinerary as a Markdown file.